dcoates83/Azure-Sky-Ragdolls/_posts/2023-03-27-queen-aasia-needs-a-retirement-home.md

 P﻿roof of alter, vaccine update (if needed) and teeth cleaning is required as specified in the Sales Agreement.

 D﻿ADs are also welcome!!!!!

+A﻿ll retired breeders have had the additional FIV Felv and DNA testing already done.
+They also have a lifetime microchip account which will be transferred to the new owner.